 The Ronald McDonald House at Stanford provides a home-away-from-home for families of children with life-threatening illnesses receiving treatment at the Lucile Packard Children’s Hospital.
 The House is a cost effective lifeline, which allows families to stay together – eat, rest, sleep, and regroup – in a comforting, inclusive, and supportive environment.
-Today the home is forced to turn away 40-50 families each day due to lack of room availability.
-This expansion will allow all those in need to be served, increasing family rooms from 47 to 123, and making this the largest Ronald McDonald House in the world.
+Joining forces with the San Francisco Design Center and Bay Area colleagues, BAMO dedicated full design services to complete the Lobby, Great Room, and Kid’s Great Room for RMH-S’s expansion that allows all those in need to be served, increasing family rooms from 47 to 123, and making this the largest Ronald McDonald House in the world.

-Sense of place is very important in our work, and that was reflected at RMH-S. Our design reflects the casual, indoor-outdoor lifestyle of California, as inspired by the ranch homes of Cliff May: modernism with a nod to California’s Spanish colonial past.
+As the first opportunity to welcome families from all walks of life, we’ve designed our spaces as a place of comfort, inclusiveness, and support… a home away from home.
+Our design reflects the casual, indoor-outdoor lifestyle of California, as inspired by the ranch homes of Cliff May: modernism with a nod to California’s Spanish colonial past.
 And given the sensitive nature of the project, all spaces were designed to be welcoming and non-institutional in feeling.

-Kids’ get their own Great Room, too.
+Through the porch lies the Adults’ Great Room, the two-story space is a quiet, comfortable living room with lots of natural daylight, cozy furniture and open views through giant windows to the greenery outside.
+It provides a restful haven for adults to read, chat or enjoy a cozy fire, all within view of the adjacent Kids’ Great Room.
 Subtly zoned for different age groups, this lounge space gives young people an opportunity to do their own thing in a safe environment: play with toys, read, watch TV or use a tablet device.
 Furnishings are kid-friendly and fun, such as playful bean bags and a custom-designed, stepped bookshelf unit kids can climb onto.